Brown-University-Library/OLD-ARCHIVED_easyrequest_project/README.md

 overview
 --------

-(under development -- most urls not yet implemented)
+(under development -- not yet in production)

 This code aims to improve the process of requesting _items_ at the [Annex](http://library.brown.edu/about/annex/), the [Library's](http://library.brown.edu/) offsite storage facility. ([Other code](https://github.com/Brown-University-Library/easyscan) handles requesting _scans_ from the Annex.)